jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f332a88dc25a0fd25c7687a
+id: 5f332b23c2045fb843337579
-title: Part 6
+title: Part 7
 challengeType: 0
 ---

 # --description--

-To let visitors know the cafe was founded in 2020, add a `p` element below the `h1` element with the text `Est. 2020`.
+Since the `p` element added in the previous step provides supplemental information about the cafe, nest both the `h1` and `p` elements in a `header` element.

 # --hints--